mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

 ## What is a proxy object and what are the two different types of proxies Spring can create?

->**A proxy object** is an object that have the same methods, at least the public methods, as the object it proxies.
-**The purpose** of this is to make the proxy indistinguishable from the object it proxies.
-The proxy object contains a reference to the object it proxies.
-**When** a reference to the original, proxied, object is requested, a reference to the proxy object is supplied.
+Spring provides a subproject, the Spring AOP, which offers a pure Java solution for defining method execution join points on the target object—the Spring beans—by employing the **Proxy pattern**.

-**When** another object wants to invoke a method on the original object, it will invoke the same method on the proxy object.
+The **proxy objects** as the wrappers around the actual objects, so the features can be introduced before, after, or around the method calls of the originator objects.
+When another object wants to invoke a method on the original object, it will invoke the same method on the proxy object.
 The proxy object may perform some processing before, optionally, invoking the (same) method on the original object.

 Spring framework is able to create two types of proxy objects:
 1. **JDK Dynamic Proxy** - **default**: Creates a proxy object that implements all the interfaces

 2. **CGLIB Proxy**: Dynamically generates the bytecode for a new class **on runtime** for each proxy, reusing already generated classes wherever possible.

+If a Spring bean implements an interface, all the implementation of that interface will be proxied **by the JDK**, and if the bean does not implement any interface, **CGLIB proxyin**g is applied to the concrete class objects.
+It’s also possible to use the CGLIB proxy mechanism at all times with the configuration.

 ### What are the limitations of these proxies (per type)?

-- **Limitations of JDK Dynamic Proxies**
+**Limitations of JDK Dynamic Proxies**

 1. Requires the proxied object to implement at least one interface.
 2. **Only public methods** found in the implemented interface(s) will be available in the proxy object.
 3. Proxy objects must be referenced using an interface type and cannot be referenced using a type of a superclass of the proxied object type.
 4. Does not support self-invocations.

-- **Limitations of CGLIB Proxies**
+**Limitations of CGLIB Proxies**

 1. Requires the class of the proxied object to be non-final.
 2. Requires methods in the proxied object to be non-final.
 3. Does not support self-invocations.
 4. Cannot proxy private methods. (public, protected and package-visible are ok)

 ### What is the power of a proxy object and where are the disadvantages?

 **power of a proxy object**
 - Add behavior to existing beans.
 E.g., Transaction management, logging, security.
 - Separate concerns.
 E.g., logging, security etc from business logic.